smpezert/apprentice-boot-camp-fundamentals-3/docs/_posts/0000-04-02-branching-exercise.md

 See branch ```petrol_tax``` for a starting point to this exercise if they haven't completed the previous one.
 N.B. don't get them to checkout the branch (git weirdness will ensue), just get them to copy-paste the working code.
 There are already test suites for these stories they just need to be enabled so the build runs them.
 When pushing they will need to run `git push --set-upstream origin story_2` etc
+Share the exercise slide!

 --